peterma/BridgeSpeak/README.md

 See [QUICKSTART.md](QUICKSTART.md#next-steps) for detailed customization examples.

 ## 📚 Learn More

-### Educational Resources
-- **Architecture Overview**: See `docs/architecture.md` for Clean Architecture design and educational service layers
-- **Scenario Library**: See `docs/stories/` for detailed educational scenarios and learning objectives
-- **Sample Sentences Analysis**: See `docs/sample-sentences-analysis.md` for comprehensive coverage analysis
-- **Quality Assurance**: See `docs/qa/` for QA gates, testing reports, and accessibility compliance
-- **Design System**: Explore the interactive style guide at `/style-guide` in the running application
-- **Responsive Demo**: Visit `/responsive-demo` to see mobile-first design patterns
-- **Baby Steps Implementation**: See `docs/baby-steps-sample-sentences-implementation.md` for trauma-informed development approach

 ### Development & Testing
 - **Run Development Server**: `cd frontend && npm run dev` - Fast Vite development server with HMR